top of page

 The path is well-maintained, with clear signage.
 For drivers, parking is available here, and bus users coming from Chur can disembark at the Flims Waldhaus, Caumasee stop.

-Caumasee (1): A Peaceful Start
+Caumasee: A Peaceful Start to the Hike

 From the bus stop / parking area (A in the map), follow the Caumasee Trail to the Caumasee lift, where you can snap an amazing photo of the famous Caumalake.
 Use the lift to descend, then enjoy a leisurely walk around the lake, or opt to pay for access to the swimming area (Badi).
 Outside the badi, you can swim in the lake at no extra cost.
 The lakeside stroll should take about 45 minutes to an hour.
 Treat yourself to a snack at a local restaurant before taking the lift back to the starting point of the trail.
 Additionally, Caumasee is a delightful spot to visit in winter, renowned for its stunning colours.